Taxation of Fringe Benefits

 Group Term Life Insurance

-To satisfy the group requirement, the employer must offer it to most of the employees.
+To satisfy the group requirement, the employer must offer it to most of its employees.
 This exclusion only applies to term insurance, not ordinary life insurance or other types of insurance with a cash surrender value.
-The portion of the premium paid by the employer for cash value policies is reported as wages on Form W-2, but not any portion paid by the employeeif the employee pays part of the premium, then is reduced by that amount.
+The portion of the premium paid by the employer for cash value policies is reported as wages on Form W-2 but not any portion paid by the employee.

-The $50,000 limit applies per employee, so if the employee works more than one job and receives group term life insurance from each, then the total amount of life insurance for that taxpayer that exceeds $50,000 will be taxable.
-For premiums paid in excess of $50,000 coverage, the employee must include a certain amount for each $1,000 in coverage that exceeds $50,000, depending on IRS uniform premium tables for $1,000 of group term life insurance protection. §79(c)
+The $50,000 limit applies per employee, so if the employee works more than 1 job and receives group term life insurance from each, the total premiums paid to exceed the $50,000 coverage will be taxable.
+The employee must include a certain amount for each $1,000 in coverage exceeding $50,000, depending on IRS uniform premium tables for $1,000 of group term life insurance protection. §79(c)

-Even if the employee must include some of the paid premium as income, the group term life insurance is generally better than what he can purchase on his own.
-If key employees are favored by the plan, then they will not be eligible for the exclusion, in which case, they must include in their gross income the greater of actual premiums paid by the employer or the amount calculated from the uniform premiums table.
+Even if the employee must include some of the paid premium as income, the group term life insurance is generally better than what can be purchased individually.
+Key employees are not eligible for the exclusion: they must include in their gross income the greater of actual premiums paid by the employer or the amount calculated from the uniform premiums table.
 Other employees are still eligible for the exclusion.
 Key employees include:

 Split-Dollar Insurance Arrangements